K-H-Rayhan/React-Native-Easy-Swiper/README.md

 # React Native Easy Swiper 🚀

 React Native Easy Swiper - is a versatile library that simplifies the implementation of swipeable views in React Native.
 With minimal setup, you can easily create swipeable images and components.
-This library provides a lot of customitions.
-Built on top of the React Native Animated API, it delivers smooth and performant animations that enhance the overall look and feel of your app.

 ## Installation